sphanit/cohan_planner_multi/README.md

 	catkin build
 	```
 	Note: catkin build might make the cpu busy utilizing all threads if not configured properly, you can instead use it with less jobs.
 For example, ```catkin build -j4```, can run up to four jobs at a time.

+# Usage
+1. It gets a bit tricky with the namespaces and remapping.
+CoHAN Navigation provides some examples and configuration files to launch and run it in STAGE and MORSE simulators.

+2. As in the CoHAN Planner, we need to publish the known agents (or humans) on ```/tracked_agents``` topic following message structures in [cohan_msgs](https://github.com/sphanit/cohan_planner_multi/tree/master/cohan_msgs/msg).